January 19

 All business turnaround situations are different, however, there are one element that always have to be on top of the agenda: Employee buy-in.

-Any manager who has struggled through a turnaround knows how crucial employee buy-in is; they also know how time-consuming and difficult it can be to secure.
+Any manager who has struggled through a turnaround knows how crucial employee buy-in is – they also know how time-consuming and difficult it can be to secure.
+Management need to be able to tell a compelling change story that motivate employees.

 Here are three ways to gain buy-in from your people during a turnaround: